nickbalestra/nickbalestra.github.io/_posts/2015-07-26-build-a-simple-api-server-with-node.markdown

 ### Utils

-At a very besic level we won't need many helpers, is enough to have:
+At a very besic level we don't need much, is enough to have:

 **respond()** to build and send the http response.<br>
 **fetchData()** to grab the data passed within each request (we won't take advantage of it throughout this post, but is definitely a must have).<br>
 **actionDispatcher()** to check for requests methods supported inside each endpointHandler and dispatch the request accordingly.

 Inside the utils file we can also define some headers to be used within our responses, allowing us to define CORS headers and any other header property we may need.
-As we are setting up an API server let's specify into our headers json as the content type:
+As we are at it, and we are building an API server let's add json as the content type of our headers:

 {% highlight javascript linenos %}
 var headers = {